-To enable our ageing population
+To enable our ageing population:

-- To have a strong voice in influencing local policy and services - To take and maintain responsibility for their lives - To remain healthy and active - To retain their independence - To ensure access to services - To benefit from and contribute through employment, volunteering and learning - To live in a safe environment that maintains links with family and friends - To maintain their roles as partners, carers, grandparents, employees, etc
+- To have a strong voice in influencing local policy and services - To take and maintain responsibility for their lives - To remain healthy and active - To retain their independence - To ensure access to services - To benefit from and contribute through employment, volunteering and learning - To live in a safe environment that maintains links with family and friends - To maintain their roles as partners, carers, grandparents, employees, etc.

 We see the Ageing Well Programme as a journey that we are taking with and for local people.
-No one person or organisation has all the answers to the challenges that we face, and we are relying on strong partnerships and good communication to help us to deliver the vision described above.
+No one person or organisation has all the answers to the challenges that we face, and we are relying on strong partnerships and good communication to help us to deliver our vision.

 The programme partnership is made up of local people and organisations from the public, private and voluntary sectors and consists of the six work streams listed above.
 There is also a work stream looking at communication and engagement.
-Each work stream is led by a member of staff from one of the partner organisations and each work stream has identified a set of priorities which are described in more detail on pages X-Y. These priorities have been discussed and agreed with local people.
+Each work stream is led by a member of staff from one of the partner organisations and each work stream has identified a set of priorities which are described in more detail on pages 18-29.
+These priorities have been discussed and agreed with local people.

-The programme is overseen by a Programme Board which is responsible for leading the programme and ensuring it delivers its plans.
+The programme is overseen by a Board which is responsible for leading the programme and ensuring it delivers its plans.
 The Programme Board membership includes representatives from a range of different sectors as well as members of older people's forums.

-The Ageing Well Programme Board is planned to be a sub-group of Cheshire East's Health and Wellbeing Board.
+The Ageing Well Programme

+Board is planned to be a sub-group

+of Cheshire East's Health and

+Wellbeing Board.
+The arrangements

+for the Ageing Well Programme

+Board are shown on the next page.